akruszewski/gibl/manuscript/chapter1.md

 In the wallet, we will store the public and the private keys.
 These keys will be used to receive or spend money.
 With the private key, it is possible to write new blocks (or transactions) to the blockchain, effectively spending money.
 With the public key, others can send currency to the wallet and verify signatures.

+X> ### Exercise 3
+X>
+X> Come up with a table of functions such that:
+X>
+X> 1.
+The input is a number, and the output is a number X> 1.
+The input is a number, and the output is the name of employee in a company given that number

+X> ### Exercise 4
+X>
+X> Check the three properties one by one to ensure Caesar cipher is compatible with them.

 X> ### Exercise 5
+X>
+X> Come up with an encryption scheme, based on substitution.

+X> ### Exercise 6
 X>
 X> Use the algorithm we defined to sign a message and verify it.